rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-<p>Show page loading indication.
-On Windows Mobile/CE this property can be set only in config.xml: GUI\HourglassEnabled.
-At Android  use &lsquo;disable_loading_indication&rsquo; parameter in Config.xml to configure this value.</p>
+Show page loading indication.
+On Windows Mobile/CE this property can be set only in config.xml: GUI\\HourglassEnabled.
+At Android  use 'disable_loading_indication' parameter in Config.xml to configure this value.
 ####Params
 <p><strong>Default:</strong> true</p>
 ####Access